dhrubojoutidas/git_workshop4_prac/README.md

  - `git log  --oneline`
  - `git log `
  - ` git reflog ` List operations (e.g. checkouts or commits) made on local repository
+ - `git log --stat -M ` #  show all commit logs with indication of any paths that moved